vasyas/push-rpc/README.md

 - Supports compressed HTTP requests.
 - Server runs on Node.JS, client runs in the Node.JS/Browser/ReactNative.
 For RN some extra setup is required ( document).
 Bun/Deno should also work, but not officially supported.

+## Known issues and limitations

+- Cookies are not supported on Node.JS / React Native clients.
+React Native WS implementation doesn't support cookies, so we don't support cookies on platforms where they are not supported by underlying framework.
+So currently, only Web clients are sending cookies.
+You need to roll your own solution for cases where cookies are required on the server (ie ALB sticky sessions).